OpenBB-finance/OpenBB/CONTRIBUTING.md

     logger.fatal("Some log message with the level FATAL")
 ```

-You can also use the decorator `@log_start_end` to automatically record a message everytime a function starts and ends, like this:
+You can also use the decorator `@log_start_end` to automatically record a message every time a function starts and ends, like this:

 ```python
 import logging